 - Seen briefly in Spaceballs, with Lone Star trying to apply a Vulcan nerve pinch and his victim pointing out to him what he's doing wrong.
 He gets it right on the second try.

-- In Return of the Jedi, during the Ewoks' miraculous comeback during the Battle of Endor, several of them are seen skillfully bringing down speeder bikes with well-thrown bolas.
+- Star Wars: Episode VI — Return of the Jedi: During the Ewoks' miraculous comeback during the Battle of Endor, several of them are seen skillfully bringing down speeder bikes with well-thrown bolas.
 Then Wicket swings his own weapon and knocks himself out instead.

 - At the end of Stay Tuned, the main character applies one of his talents and opens a fencing school.
 When one of his students tries Flynning, he defeats her easily and calls her out on it.

 - Also a subversion with Gordon, whom West wants to fight.
-Gordon starts making weird sounds and making odd gestures in a pathetic attempt to look Bad Ass.
+Gordon starts making weird sounds and making odd gestures in a pathetic attempt to look badass.
 Turns out, he was just distracting West so that he could hit a button to activate a big mallet.
-He later does something similar against one of the Big Bad's female lieutenants, causing her to fall from a great height.
-Cue the President yelling at him to "stop dancing around".

 - In Witches Abroad, Magrat studies martial arts (because she's a Granola Girl seeking wisdom from around the world) but isn't particularly good at them.
 At one point this leads to the priceless admonition from Nanny Ogg of "Don't ninj at them!"